suquamish/Nomad-NFS-Volume/README.md

 1. a job specification that uses the volume

 ## The controller and node plugins.
-Hashicorp has a great explanation of the different kinds of storage plugins [right here](https://developer.hashicorp.com/nomad/docs/concepts/plugins/csi), where they state:
+Hashicorp has a great explanation of the different kinds of storage plugin models[^1] [right here](https://developer.hashicorp.com/nomad/docs/concepts/plugins/csi), where they state:

-There are three types of CSI plugins.
+>There are three types of CSI plugins.
 Controller Plugins communicate with the storage provider's APIs. [...]
 Node Plugins do the work on each client node, like creating mount points.
-Monolith Plugins are plugins that perform both the controller and node roles in the same instance.[^1]
+Monolith Plugins are plugins that perform both the controller and node roles in the same instance.

 In the example I've done, I've used a CSI plug in that provides separate controller and node plugins.
 It's [GitHub repository is here](https://github.com/kubernetes-csi/csi-driver-nfs).